 Splitting time, also called co-counseling, is one the two core activities of the Peak Living Network (along with support groups).
 Splitting time is a way to facilitate each other’s healing, and is a life-changing practice when we build it regularly into our lives.

-Splitting time involves two people who are agreeing to give each other the highest quality of focused, supportive, respectful attention that they are capable of giving.
+Splitting time involves two people who are agreeing to give each other the highest possible quality of focused, supportive, respectful attention.
 The time available is divided in half.
-During the first half, one person gives full undivided attention while the other person speaks – or sits quietly, or writes, or cries, or does whatever they find most useful to do with the aware and loving attention of another human being.
+During the first half, one person listens while the other person speaks – or sits quietly, or writes, or cries, or does whatever they find most useful to do with the aware and loving attention of another human being.
 Then the two people switch roles for the second half of the time, with the listener becoming the speaker and the speaker becomes the listener.

-Two people can split any length of time; a session could last six minutes (three-minute turns each) or it could last two hours (one-hour turns each).
-Believe it or not, a three-minute turn with another person’s loving attention can sometimes have a surprising impact on your day; there is no amount of time that’s too short to be worth splitting.
-Time can be split in person or over the phone, both to great effect.
+Two people can split any length of time; a session could last ten minutes (five-minute turns each) or it could last two hours (one-hour turns each).
+Believe it or not, a five-minute turn with another person’s loving attention can sometimes have a surprising impact on your day; there is no amount of time that’s too short to be worth splitting.
+Time can be split in person or over the phone.